 The development and construction of business jets has been part of the Executive Jets business unit since 2002.
 Compared to its competitors Gulfstream (1958), Bombardier (1978) and Cessna (1969), Embraer's entry into business jet manufacturing is late.
 Unlike Bombardier, Embraer developed its first business jet, the Legacy 600, based on a commercial airliner, the Embraer ERJ.

-Embraer private jet charter: key data of the aircraft manufacturer
+Embraer private jet charter: Key data of the aircraft manufacturer

-- Dynamic Brazilian company and the world's third-largest manufacturer of civil aircraft
+Dynamic Brazilian company and the world's third largest manufacturer of civil aircraft

-- More than 1,500 business jets produced
+More than 1,500 business jets manufactured

-- 3.7711 billion USD turnover (2020)
+3.7711 billion USD turnover (2020)

 Approximately 20,000 employees (as of 2014)

 Cooperation with Boeing in the commercial aircraft segment failed in 2020 after unsuccessful negotiations

-- Winner of the 2020 Private Jet Design Award from "International Yacht & Aviation" for the Phenom 300E
+Winner of the 2020 Private Jet Design Award from "International Yacht & Aviation" for the Phenom 300E

-- Company management: Francisco Gomes Neto (President and CEO)
+Company Management: Francisco Gomes Neto (President and CEO)

 Embraer's rise from state-owned company to global corporation in just 20 years

-The EMB-110 was the first aircraft from Embraer series production.
+The EMB-110 was the first aircraft from Embraer's series production.
 Between the aircraft's maiden flight in 1972 and its retirement in 1991, 498 examples of the twin-engine propeller plane were built.
 The success of the early years, driven by military orders, soon led to the addition of agricultural and training aircraft to the fleet.
 Exports played no role until the mid-1970s.

 Today's Embraer Business Jet Portfolio

-Currently, Embraer's fleet comprises four aircraft families:
+Currently, Embraer's fleet includes four families of aircraft: